Montreal Expos: 1994 and the players' strike

 The Expos were recognized as having a strong team entering the 1994 season, but their hopes of winning the division were significantly impacted by realignment, as the three-time defending West Division champion Atlanta Braves were shifted to the East.
 Atlanta opened the season with 13 wins in 14 games, and quickly opened up an 8 1/2-game lead on Montreal.
 By late June, the Expos had moved to 2 1/2 games back when they hosted the Braves.
 Montreal won two out of three games in the series, including a late-game victory in the opener over future-Hall-of-Fame pitcher Greg Maddux that the players viewed as the turning point of their season.
 Montreal then embarked on a west coast road trip in which they won the final five games and entered the All-Star break in first place.
 The Expos pulled away from the Braves after the break; between July 18 and August 11, Montreal won 20 games and lost only three.
 For the second time in team history, five players were named all-stars: Moisés Alou, Wil Cordero, Darrin Fletcher, Marquis Grissom and Ken Hill.

-An offense led by Marquis Grissom, Moises Alou, Larry Walker and Wil Cordero scored more than 5 runs per game.
+An offence led by Marquis Grissom, Moises Alou, Larry Walker and Wil Cordero scored more than 5 runs per game.
 With a record of 74–40, on pace for a 106-win season as the pitching staff with Butch Henry, Ken Hill, Jeff Fassero and a young Pedro Martinez put up the National League's best ERA.
 The Expos had the best record in baseball on the morning of August 12, when MLB's players went on strike.
 The season began without a collective bargaining agreement as MLB's owners could not agree on how to share revenue between teams.
 Many teams were unwilling to agree to revenue sharing unless a salary cap was put in place, something which the Major League Baseball Players' Association (MLBPA) adamantly opposed.
 Unable to come to an agreement, the owners attempted to unilaterally force their system into effect, prompting the players to walk out.
 Most of the players believed they would be back on the field by Labour Day (celebrated on the same date in the U.S. as Labor Day) at the latest.
-On September 14, following a month of fruitless negotiations, the remainder of the season was cancelled.
+On September 14, after a month of fruitless negotiations, the remainder of the season was cancelled.
 The franchise would never reach the playoffs as the Expos again.